-My process is Unique.
-No one else in the world has my exact process for planning.
-This process is very comprehensive.
-Most people that I work with have never been asked to gather as much information as they do in order to meet with me.
+Our process is Unique.
+We take a comprehensive and holistic approach to our planning.
+Most people that I meet with have never been asked to gather as much information as they do in order to meet with us.
 What I require of my clients is to complete the Comprehensive Questionnaire, and gather all of the financial documents that pertain to their situation.
 The planning process begins with a step I call “Elements”.
-I call it “Elements”, because elements are what we have to work with.
-During the first meeting, I find out what those elements are.
+I call it “Elements” because during this meeting we discover the client’s existing financial elements we have to work with.
 The next step in the process is called “Strategic Evaluation”.
 During this meeting we evaluate a person’s saving, protection, and debt elimination strategies.
 We look at what the client is doing currently, and compare that to what they could be doing.
-In many cases, we can improve a person’s plan significantly, without increasing their overall expenses.
+In many cases we can improve a person’s plan significantly without increasing their overall expenses.
+However, we don’t limit our advice to what we think our clients will purchase.
+We help them know and understand their options and then let them decide what they’re willing to do.
 The next step in the process is called “Coordination”.
 During this meeting we evaluate a person’s current life insurance and liquidity strategies.
 We compare their current strategies with strategies that improve efficiency and effectiveness.
 The last step in the process is called “Discovery”.
-It is in this meeting that we evaluate the client’s current wealth building strategies and discover other strategies that are specific to each individual, and in line with the Three Rules for Investing (introduced in the planning process).
+It is in this meeting that we evaluate the client’s current wealth-building strategies and discover other potential strategies that are specific to each individual, and in line with our wealth-building philosophy.
 Once the initial planning phase is over, we continue to meet at least once per year, to make sure things are going the way the client wants them to go.
 Adjustments have to be made, because life happens, everybody’s situation changes, their abilities to save and protect change over time, their health and their income changes over time.
 What they feel is important changes over time.
 Because of these changes, their plans need to change as well.
 Great planning is not done by setting a product or strategy in motion, and then leaving it alone for the next twenty to thirty years.
 In fact, that’s a recipe for guaranteed failure.
 Finances require much more attention in order to succeed.
 Like everything in life that is worthwhile, success in finances requires effort, and nothing is for free.